A Generalized Kernel Approach to Structured Output Learning: Experimental Results

 \subsection{Image Reconstruction}

 Here we consider the image reconstruction problem used in~\citet{Weston-KDE-2003}.
-This problem takes the top half (the first 8 pixel lines) of a USPS postal digit as input and estimates its bottom half.
+This problem takes the top half~(the first 8 pixel lines) of a USPS postal digit as input and estimates its bottom half.
+We use exactly the same dataset and setting as in the experiments of~\cite{Weston-KDE-2003}.
 We apply our KDE method using both covariance and conditional covariance operator-valued kernels and compare it with the KDE algorithms of~\citet{Weston-KDE-2003} and~\citet{Cortes-KDE-2005}.
-In all these methods, we use RBF kernels for both input and output with the parameters shown in Table~\ref{tableresults2}.
+In all these methods, we use RBF kernels for both input and output with the parameters shown in Table~\ref{tableresults2} (left).
 This table also contains the ridge parameter used by these algorithms.
 We tried a number of values for these parameters and those in the table yielded the best performance.

-We perform $5$-fold cross validation on $600$ digits selected randomly from the first $1000$ digits of the USPS handwritten $16$ by $16$ pixel digit database, training with a single fold ($200$ examples as in~\citet{Weston-KDE-2003}) and testing on the remainder.
+We perform $5$-fold cross validation on the first $1000$ digits of the USPS handwritten $16$ by $16$ pixel digit database, training with a single fold on $200$ examples and testing on the remainder.
 Given a test input, we solve the problem and then choose as output the pre-image from the training data that is closest to this solution.
 The loss function used to evaluate the prediction $\hat{y}$ for an output $y$ is the RBF loss induced by the output kernel, i.e.,~$||\Phi_l(y)-\Phi_l(\hat{y})||^2=2-2\exp\big(-||y-\hat{y}||^2/(2\sigma_l^2)\big)$.
-Table~\ref{tableresults2} shows the mean and standard deviation of the RBF loss and the kernel and ridge parameters for the four KDE algorithms described above.
+Table~\ref{tableresults2} (left) shows the mean and standard deviation of the RBF loss for the four KDE algorithms described above.

-Our proposed operator-valued kernel approach produced promising results in this experiment.
-Improvements in prediction accuracy obtained over the previous KDE algorithms can be explained by the fact that using the covariance operator we can capture the output correlations, and using the conditional covariance we can take also into account information from the inputs.
-In this context, kPCA-based KDE (the algorithm by~\citet{Weston-KDE-2003}) performs better than the KDE formulation of~\citet{Cortes-KDE-2005}.
-Indeed, the KDE formulation of~\citet{Cortes-KDE-2005} is equivalent to using an identity-based operator-valued kernel in our formulation, and thus, incapable in considering dependencies in the output feature space (contrary to the other methods considered here).
+Our proposed operator-valued kernel approach showed promising results in this experiment.
+While covariance operator-valued KDE achieved a slight improvement over kPCA-KDE (the algorithm by~\citealt{Weston-KDE-2003}), the conditional covariance operator-valued KDE outperformed all the other algorithms.
+This improvement in prediction accuracy is due to the fact that the conditional covariance operator allows us to capture the output correlations while taking into account information about the inputs.
+In this problem, kPCA-based KDE performed better than the KDE formulation of~\citet{Cortes-KDE-2005}.
+In fact, the latter is equivalent to using an identity-based operator-valued kernel in our formulation, and thus, it is incapable of capturing the dependencies in the output feature space~(contrary to the other methods considered here).